-For many hours, especially during the cold Northeast winters I dreamt of, envisioned and planned a life in Africa that could be slower paced and more self-sufficient /eco-friendly than our life in the States.
-The possibilities excited me but I also stressed when the fear and “what ifs” entered my thoughts.
+For many hours, especially during the cold Northeast winters, I dreamt of, envisioned and planned a life in Africa that could be slower-paced and more self-sufficient /eco-friendly than our life in the States.
+The possibilities excited me, but I also stressed when the fear and “what ifs” entered my thoughts.
 How could this idea of mine become my reality?
-I didn’t have lots of money.
+I didn't have lots of money.
 I was working full-time as an Early Childhood teacher at a small school.
 I was a busy Mama.
 Time was going fast.
 I knew that I had to focus.
-My moto began to be “no time to waste”.
-Still, it took me 5 years to get back to The Gambia.
+My motto began to be “no time to waste”.
+Still, it took me five years to get back to The Gambia.

 After working hard and saving, the mission of my 2nd visit to Gambia during the Summer of 2017 was to find land to plan a future on.
 The very first land we looked at is where I sit now writing this.
 I will never forget the day we ventured 20 minutes past Brikama and down the Transgambian Highway into the countryside.
 We stopped at the village called Kafuta and went to where the Imam lives.
-Together with the Imam and landowner we walked through the village and into the bush by the riverside.
-When we reached the land I felt the energy of the place and loved it.
-The soil was fertile and being farmed.
-The mango trees were plenty.
-Birds were singing and the breeze soothed my soul.
-I didn’t want to leave… This was the place!
+Together with the Imam and landowner, we walked through the village and into the bush by the riverside.
+When we reached the land, I felt the energy of the place and loved it.
+The soil was fertile, and the mango trees were plenty.
+Birds were singing, and the sea breeze soothed my soul.
+I didn't want to leave!
+This was the place!

-Many challenges came during the winter and spring of 2018 but I also started noticing the signs that were presenting themselves to me.
+Many challenges came during the winter and spring of 2018, but I also started noticing the signs presenting themselves to me.
 Signs that moving to The Gambia sooner than expected would be the best idea.
-The little house in The Gambia was not finished being built yet and I knew I was not 100% ready, but then again … time was going.
+The little house in The Gambia was not finished being built yet, and I knew I was not 100% ready, but then again … time was going.
 I began to let go of fear.
-Instead of thinking “What could go wrong?”, I started to get inspired and excited about what could go right!
+Instead of thinking, “What could go wrong?”, I started to get inspired and excited about what could go right!

 My 4th trip to Gambia was during the last week of August 2018.
-My then 4 years old daughter and I made our way to Africa on one-way tickets to embrace a simple and mindful way of life.
+My then 4 year old daughter and I made our way to Africa on one-way tickets to embrace a simple and mindful way of life.
 Moving across the world is exciting, daunting, stressful, and emotional.
-Since moving here we have encountered injustices, dishonesty, hardship, trials and tribulations.
+Since moving here we have encountered, hardship, trials and tribulations.
 The Gambia is not perfect.
 There is no place in the world that is easy and without challenges.
 Did we make the right decision to move here?
 Yes!
 Would we do it again?
 Over and over!

-For me living in Africa is abundant with adventure and is never boring.
+For me, living in Africa is abundant with adventure and is never boring.
 Time has a different feeling.
 We detox from the high of instant gratification and become grateful that we have something to wait for.
 We abandon materialism and lower our footprint of consumption.
 We get by with less and appreciate what we have more.
 Our home is small and simple.
 It has a kitchen/living room, 2 bedrooms and a bathroom.
 We have running water from a well and our home is powered by solar.
-We cook with a propane stove and just this month we got our first refrigerator!
-We do not own a television or an automobile yet – but did just recently get internet service.
+We either use our propane stove/oven, or fire to cook our food.
 We have many plans for our sweet little home, but as they say in Mandinka “domandin, domandin” – little by little.

-This week my daughter and I celebrate 1 1/2 years of living in our home in Kafuta and 2 years of life in The Gambia.
+My daughter and I recently celebrated 4 years of life in The Gambia.
 Every day we continue to fall more in love with this country and learn more about her customs, culture and people.
 We are proud of this country and want to take part in making sure she thrives.
 Our love of Gambia is contagious.
 We love welcoming people here and watching as the magic of Gambia touches their spirit and Mama Africa takes a place in their hearts forever!
 Blessings from Gambia.